The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Estimation and Inference

-Here $\hat \sigma_g$ is the estimated standard error of $\hat Y_g - \hat X_g^\intercal \hat \theta$, which can be easily obtained by bootstrap.
-Following the asymptotic normality of $\hat \theta$ in Theorem \ref{thm2}, we can easily show that under the null hypothesis $\hat Y_g - \hat X_g^\intercal \hat \theta$ is also asymptotically normal with zero mean, and the testing statistic is asymptotically Chi-squared, i.e., $J \xrightarrow{d} \chi^2_{m - k}$, where $m$ is the number of trials and $k$ is the number of outcome categories.
-Intuitively, if Assumption \ref{assump2} is significantly violated, then the test statistic $J$ will be far from 0, leading to a rejection of the null hypothesis.
-However, it should be noted that the failure to reject this null hypothesis does not necessarily imply that Assumption \ref{assump2} holds, because this may simply result from the test's lack of power.
+where $\boldsymbol{\Sigma}_*^+$ denotes the Moore-Penrose pseudo-inverse of $\boldsymbol{\Sigma}_*$, and $\boldsymbol{\Sigma}_*$ is the asymptotic covariance matrix of $\sqrt{n}\boldsymbol{\hat{\epsilon}}$, which can be estimated via the bootstrap.
+In Supplementary Material \ref{test-statistics-proof}, we show that the test statistic is asymptotically chi-squared, i.e., $J \xrightarrow{d} \chi^2_{m - 2}$, where $m$ is the number of trials and $2$ is the number of outcome categories.
+In addition, we provide the procedure for implementing the hypothesis test in Supplementary Material \ref{implement-test-statistic}.
+Intuitively, if Assumption \ref{assump2} is significantly violated, the $J$-statistic will be far from 0, leading to a rejection of the null hypothesis $H_0$.
+However, it should be noted that the failure to reject $H_0$ does not necessarily imply that Assumption \ref{assump2} holds, because this may simply result from the test's lack of power or \bcol{insufficient evidence to reject Assumption \ref{assump2}}.
 Nevertheless, the test could be useful for detecting the violation of Assumption \ref{assump2}.

+\bcol{We emphasize that the overidentification test is used here as a diagnostic tool for the observable implications of Assumption~\ref{assump2}, not as a pretest that determines whether the estimation and inference result is reported.
+The asymptotic results are therefore derived under the maintained identifying assumptions and do not condition on the test outcome.
+If the test were instead used as a pretest for model selection, additional analysis would be needed to address the resulting post-selection inference, which is beyond the scope of this paper.}

 The test on Assumption \ref{assump2} is analogous to the test of exclusion restriction assumption in the IV setting, such as \citet{Frank2019, Kiviet2020, Carrasco-Doukali2022}, and overidentified testing method in the GMM framework \citep{Newey1985,NEWEY19942111}.